The Bible says God created humans directly and uniquely. We are not products of an evolutionary process that began with lower life forms.

 We do not know if God designed other organisms with the same longevity in mind.
 We do not know if anything died before Adam and Eve’s original sin.

-If nothing died, then the plant and animal kinds that God initially commanded to exist could have propagated new species without any failures until Adam and Eve sinned.
+If nothing died, then the plant and animal kinds that God initially created would have propagated new species without any failures until Adam and Eve sinned.

 And individual organisms would have procreated continuously from their inception until death appeared on the scene.